 - Design constructs and express and purify proteins to enable compound evaluation via a broad spectrum of biophysical and biochemical techniques.

 - Execute and optimize binding assays in vitro to profile novel compounds (including but not limited to proximity and fluorescence-based assays, ITC, and SPR)

 - Carry out data analysis and relevant quality assurance protocols

 - Develop team science across the collaboration, working with colleagues across disciplines to enable breakthroughs.

 - Present findings to the collaboration team and externally at international conferences

-- Report directly to the Team Leader (Will Farnaby) and to the Principal Investigator (Alessio Ciulli).
+- Report directly to the Collaboration Leader (Will Farnaby) and to the Principal Investigator (Alessio Ciulli)

-- Strong background in structural biology and biophysics, with an emphasis on structure-based drug design.
+- Highly experienced in structural biology and biophysics, with an emphasis on structure-based drug design.